 Plus One might be billed as a rom-com, but it foregoes the glossy sheen normally attributed to the genre for a stripped down slice of reality pie.
 For this reason, I found it legions more affecting—and validating, too, about the doubts and concerns that so many millennials have about selecting a partner to share their foreseeable futures with.

 And I’m not the only person who let Plus One get under their skin.
 After its world premiere at Tribeca Film Festival, Chan and Rhymer’s debut snagged the Narrative Audience Award which speaks to the overall likability, and relatability, of this film.
-Others can catch the movie when it gets released in U.S. theaters on June 14.
+Others can catch the movie on June 14 when it gets released in U.S. theaters and made available for rent on Amazon.